Born: 2 / 7 / 1962

 When Garth was four, his family moved to Yukon, Oklahoma.
 A yearbook from Garth’s high school days reveals an enthusiastic 11th grader making kolaches for Yukon’s annual Czech Festival.
 After graduating from Yukon High School, Garth attended Oklahoma State University in Stillwater.

-While at OSU, Garth threw the javelin on the university track team, performed his music at popular Stillwater night spots like Tumbleweed Dance Hall and carried out bouncer duties at Willies Saloon on the Stillwater Strip.
+While at OSU, Garth threw the javelin on the university track team, performed his music at popular Stillwater night spots like Tumbleweed Dance Hall and carried out bouncer duties at Willies Saloon (now State Room Bar) on the Stillwater Strip.
 He also found time to work at Dupree Sports, a Stillwater sporting goods store.

 Garth majored in advertising while at OSU, but many who knew him recognized his knack for marketing and his love of performing.
 “I always knew Garth was going to make it,” said Dale Pierce, a track team member and banjo player who lived in the same OSU residence hall as Garth.
 The two made it a habit of jamming all night in the residence hall lobby.